mozilla/ad-analysis-for-facebook-disabled/README.md

 ## Load the Add-on in Firefox

-If you have `npm` and the development environment (see below) set up on your machine, you can load the extension by running
+If you have `npm` and the development environment set up on your machine (see below), you can load the extension by running

 ```
 npm start
 ```

 Otherwise, you also load the extension in Firefox via the Developer Tools.
 Start Firefox.
 Enter `about:debugging` in the address bar.
-Load the Add-on as a temporary extension by selecting `build-debug/manifest.json` or `build-release/manifest.json`.
+Load the Add-on as a temporary extension by selecting `ad_analysis_for_facebook_u.s._english_-_disabled-1.1.0.zip` (or the desired version of the build) from folder `web-ext-artifacts`.

 ## Set up a development environment